mycoopshop/blueprint-css/Beta-&-RC-Tests.md

 ### Current RC canditates

 ***
+### Official Testers
+We're currently building the group.
+Your Name will be featured here, along with a link to your site.
+If you want to assign, please read the last paragraph.
+***
 If you got a plugin for blueprint or started working on one, please inform us and we will add your plugin here and get someone testing it.
 ***
-Official Beta Testers gain access to pre-release canditates and other stuff that we develop (eg. sketch sheets, ps-scripts, etc).
-Want to become part of the (invite only) beta test group?
-Send a short info about yourself and why you want to be part of the group to the email address below.
+**Want to become part** of the (invite only) beta test group?<br>
+Send a short info about yourself and why you want to be part of the group to the email address below. <br>
+_Official Beta Testers_ gain access to pre-release canditates and other stuff that we develop (eg. sketch sheets, ps-scripts, etc). <br>
+_Note: It helps if you send us links that shows that you help people with blueprint or blog about it, etc._

-**Contact:** blueprintcss.beta [at] gmail.com
+**Contact:** _blueprintcss.beta [at] gmail.com_